main menu

 after mohs surgery, how soon can I return to work or daily activities?

-Most patients return to work or light activity within 24 to 48 hours, though this varies depending on the treatment area and extent of repair.
+Many patients return to light activities within 24 to 48 hours.
+Recovery recommendations depend on the treatment area and type of repair performed.

 is mohs surgery covered by insurance?